Capacity-Building for the 2030 Agenda: The Role of Civil Servants in a Multi-Stakeholder Environment

 German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE), United Nations System Staff College Knowledge Centre for Sustainable Development (UNSSC)

-With a particular focus on SDG 17 and its target 9, the side event of the High-level Political Forum on Sustainable Development will explore new approaches to building the capacity of civil servants to act in collaborative partnership with diverse stakeholders in the context of the 2030 Agenda.
-Based on good practices and evidence from diverse countries, participants will have an opportunity to provide feedback and develop recommendations concerning capacity-building curricula for public servants.
-The policy dialogue brings together experts from six schools of public administration in the MGG partner countries Brazil, China, India, Indonesia, Mexico and South Africa.
-Representatives from Member States, civil society, academia and the private sector will also share insights from their research on and experiences with multi-stakeholder partnerships.
+With a particular focus on SDG 17 and its target 9, the side event during the High-level Political Forum on Sustainable Development 2018 in New York explored new approaches to building the capacity of civil servants to act in collaborative partnership with diverse stakeholders in the context of the 2030 Agenda.
+Based on good practices and evidence from diverse countries, participants had the opportunity to provide feedback and develop recommendations concerning capacity-building curricula for public servants.
+The policy dialogue brought together experts from six schools of public administration in the MGG partner countries Brazil, China, India, Indonesia, Mexico and South Africa.
+Representatives from Member States, civil society, academia and the private sector shared insights from their research on and experiences with multi-stakeholder partnerships.